-The traditions of Oceanic art were almost entirely centered on the supernatural, and in some places still they still are.
+The traditions of Oceanic art were almost entirely centered on the supernatural, and in some places they still are.
 Deities, ancestors, and spirits populate the hundreds of distinct religions that flourished in classical oceania.
 Gods could be large or small, and like many polytheistic cultures often mirrored the natural elements most essential to their unique geography.
-The people of the Society Islands venerated Ta'aroa, god of the sea and fishing, Tane god of the forest, Ro'o god of agricultural and Tu, the old god of war.
+The people of the Society Islands venerated Ta'aroa, god of the sea and fishing, Tane, god of the forest, Ro'o, god of agriculture and Tu, god of war.
 The Rapa Nui god Uoke was believed to have raised the islands from the sea with his giant lever, and the vast pantheon of Polynesian gods included Kuku Lau, the god of mirages at sea, Kohara, the goddess of the tuna fish and Fisaga, god of the gentle breeze.

-Ancestral beings were another incredibly important spiritual reality in the pacific cultures, from forebears so distant that they blurred the line between lineage and myth up to parents and grandparents.
+Ancestral beings were another important spiritual reality in the pacific cultures, from forebears so distant that they blurred the line between lineage and myth up to parents and grandparents.
 Do them honor to receive guidance and protection, ignore them at your peril.
-And of course the ancestors were joined by a wide array of local spirits, folk heroes and mythological people and animals, filling out the incredibly rich traditions, superstitions and oral histories of the Pacific.
+The ancestors were joined by a wide array of local spirits, folk heroes and mythological people and animals, filling out the rich traditions, superstitions and oral histories of the Pacific.

 In a world of gods and long-dead grandparents, how do you commune with the spirits?
-Through sculptural vessels, of course.
+Through sculptural vessels.
 In New Guinea and Melanesia, grand temple buildings were sites of worship, where the men of the community conducted ceremonies in communion with sacred images.
 In Polynesia, sacred sites were often in the open air, but protected by fences and ringed with buildings and altars.
 Such power was contained in these vessel objects that some sacred spaces were barred to all except individuals with sufficiently advanced personal magical power.
 In preparation for religious occasions, everything and everyone became an artwork.
-Chiefs would wear elaborate jewelry, bodies were painted, dance costumes transformed the human form info feathered, striped, and brightly colored silhouettes.
+Chiefs wore elaborate jewelry, bodies were painted, and dance costumes transformed humans into feathered, striped, brightly colored silhouettes.